osmlab/osmlint-osmium/validators/missingTypeRestrictionTR/README.md

-# Missing roles in turn-restriction
+# Missing type of restriction  in TR

 Detect missing `type=restriction` or `restriction=*` tags in the relation